 The digital boom of the last couple of decades has drastically changed this.
 Everyone has virtually unlimited access to online content, reviews, testimonials and other materials that have replaced face-to-face interactions.

 The B2B world increasingly faces similar changes.
-Sales are still involved in the buyer journey, but their involvement is pushed further and further along the funnel, and their relationship with buyers has changed.
+Sales are still involved in the buyer journey, but their involvement is pushed further and further along the funnel.
+Their relationship with buyers has changed.
 Marketing meanwhile picks up the slack that this change has created, giving them more responsibility than ever before.

-The vast majority of transactional selling is now completely automated, forcing salespeople to reevaluate their role.
+The vast majority of transactional selling is now completely automated.
+This forces salespeople to reevaluate their role.

 That’s not to say people don’t want anything to do with salespeople.
 CSO Insights found that about 70% of buyers said they preferred to wait until after they already had a clear understanding of their needs before they engage a seller.
 The seller still has value, but it comes later in the process.